Biology

 Open, Seminar—Fall

 Our existence lies in a perpetual state of change.
-An apple falls from a tree; clouds move across expansive farmland, blocking out the sun for days; meanwhile, satellites zip around the Earth, transmitting and receiving signals to our cell phones.
-The calculus was invented to develop a language to accurately describe and study the changes that we see.
-Ancient Greeks began a detailed study of change but were scared to wrestle with the infinite; so, it was not until the 17th century that Isaac Newton and Gottfried Leibniz, among others, tamed the infinite and gave birth to this extremely successful branch of mathematics.
+An apple falls from a tree; clouds move across expansive farmland, blocking out the sun for days; meanwhile, satellites zip around the Earth transmitting and receiving signals to our cell phones.
+The calculus was invented to develop a language to accurately describe the motion and change happening all around us.
+The ancient Greeks began a detailed study of change but were scared to wrestle with the infinite, and so it was not until the 17th century that Isaac Newton and Gottfried Leibniz, among others, tamed the infinite and gave birth to this extremely successful branch of mathematics.
 Though just a few hundred years old, the calculus has become an indispensable research tool in both the natural and social sciences.
-Our study begins with the central concept of the limit and proceeds to explore the dual topics of differentiation and integration.
+Our study begins with the central concept of the limit and proceeds to explore the dual processes of differentiation and integration.
 Numerous applications of the theory will be examined.
-For conference work, students may choose to undertake a deeper investigation of a single topic or application of the calculus or conduct a study in some other branch of mathematics.
-This seminar is intended for students interested in advanced study in mathematics or science, students preparing for careers in the health sciences or engineering, and any student wishing to broaden and enrich the life of the mind.
+For conference work, students may choose to undertake a deeper investigation of a single topic or application of the calculus or conduct a study of some other mathematically-related topic.
+This seminar is intended for students interested in advanced study in mathematics or sciences, students preparing for careers in the health sciences or engineering, and any student wishing to broaden and enrich the life of the mind.

 Faculty